sentienhq/Sentien-Launcher/qa-suite.md

 ### Advanced settings
 * [ ] Change default launcher option opens system dialog to pick a launcher
 * [ ] TODO: root mode
-* [ ] "Restart Zeno" option closes the settings and reopen Zeno
+* [ ] "Restart Sentien" option closes the settings and reopen Sentien

 ### Misc
 * [ ] Rate the app settings appears if history has more than 300 items